alphazframework/zest-docs-latest/docs/database.md

 // rest code ...
 ```
 ##### For multiple conditions
-For using multiple wheres clause take a look at example:
+For using multiple wheres clauses take a look at an example:

 ```php
 // rest code ...